List of 40 Famous Forests in India to visit

 Things To Do In Bandipur Tiger Reserve

 You can take a safari in a jeep or a gipsy car to witness the animals in their original habitat.
 Elephant rides are also available.
-Tourists also like to walk along the edge of the buffer zone to take in natural beauty.
+Tourists also like to walk along the edge of the buffer zone to take in the natural beauty.

 Bandipur Tiger Reserve jungle safari